NaturalHiggsMass/HiggsMassMC/MadGraph/README.md

  - [ ] Generate Signal jH with different pT threshold
    - [ ] Generate 1 MEvent jH with pT(Higgs) > 50 GeV
    - [ ] Generate 1 MEvent jH with pT(Higgs) > 150 GeV
+ - [ ] Generate 1 MEvent background jGammaGamma (not sure that MadGraph, possibly Sherpa)

 Cards will be stored in `Cards` directory.